 FAGE International is a public limited company (société anonyme) incorporated under the laws of Luxembourg on September 25, 2012.
 Its registered office is located at 145, Rue du Kiem, L-8030 Strassen, Grand Duchy of Luxembourg.
 FAGE International has a share capital of \$1,000,000 and is registered with the Luxembourg Register of Commerce and Companies under number B 171651.
 FAGE International's website is home.fage.
 The reference to this website is an inactive textual reference only and none of the information contained on this website is incorporated into this Annual Report.
-References to the FAGE Group include, unless the context requires otherwise, FAGE International S.A. and its consolidated subsidiaries (FAGE USA Holdings, Inc., FAGE USA Dairy Industry, Inc., FAGE USA, Corp., FAGE Dairy Industry S.A., FAGE U.K. Limited, FAGE Italia S.r.l. (prior to its merger with and into FAGE International S.A. on October 15, 2018) and FAGE Deutschland GmbH (prior to its liquidation on September 27, 2018)).
-The FAGE Group operates principally in the United States, the Hellenic Republic, also known as Greece, and, through its subsidiaries, elsewhere in Europe.
+References to the FAGE Group include, unless the context requires otherwise, FAGE International S.A. and its consolidated subsidiaries (FAGE USA Holdings, Inc., FAGE USA Dairy Industry, Inc., FAGE USA, Corp. (prior to its merger with and into FAGE USA Dairy Industry, Inc. on December 20, 2019), FAGE Greece Dairy Industry Single Member S.A., FAGE U.K. Limited, FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its merger with and into FAGE Italia S.r.I. (prior to its liquidation on September 27, 2018)).
+The FAGE Group operates principally in the United States, the Hellenic Republic, also known as Greece, Luxembourg and the United Kingdom.